 5. Cardiovascular disease

-A certain amount of mg of caffeine in a cup of coffee decreases the chances of getting stroke up to 22 percent compared to the people who do not drink coffee on daily basis.
+A certain amount of mg of caffeine in a cup of coffee decreases the chances of getting stroke up to 22 percent compared to people who do not drink coffee on daily basis.

 It can be said that no coffee can be linked to an increased risk of stroke.

-As caffeine is known for boosting mental strength so taking some milligram of caffeine in a cup of coffee can be very beneficial in fighting depression and anxiety.
+As caffeine is known for boosting mental strength so taking some milligrams of caffeine in a cup of coffee can be very beneficial in fighting depression and anxiety.
 But taking a higher dose of caffeine can reverse the effect.

 What are the effects of having too much caffeine?